MayaAThompson/java-utilities/README.md

 # Java Utilities

 This project has some helpful utilities that can be imported and used in a wide variety of java projects.
-These are compiled from YearUp United class 5 LC3 "Codeo" students, then edited and documented by me.
+These are compiled from YearUp United class 5 LC3 :cowboy_hat_face: Codeo :cowboy_hat_face: students, then edited and documented by me.

 ## IOUtils